apache/cordova-ios/README.md

 ## Updating a Cordova project

-When you install a new `cordova-cli` version that comes with a new iOS platform version, from within your project:
+When you install a new version of the [`Cordova CLI`](https://www.npmjs.com/package/cordova) that pins a new version of the [`Cordova-iOS`](https://www.npmjs.com/package/cordova-ios) platform, you can follow these simple upgrade steps within your project:

 ```bash
 cordova platform rm ios
 cordova platform add ios
 ```

+## Debugging in Xcode

+Import project in Xcode through _File > Open_ and targeting `/path/to/your-cdv-project/platforms/ios/PROJECT_NAME.xcworkspace`.

 ## How to Test Repo Development